 When you consume fructose, 100 percent of it goes directly to your liver to be metabolized; this is why it can be extremely hepatotoxic when it overloads your liver, just like alcohol.

-Keeping a balanced omega-3 to omerga-6 ratio is extremely important.
+Keeping a balanced omega-3 to omega-6 ratio is extremely important.
 An abundance of omega-6 fatty acids cause inflammation and wreak havoc on the body.
-Unfortunately, sunflower oil is extremely high in polyunsaturated fat and per one cup has 436 mg of omega-3 fatty acids, and 86776 mg of omega-6 fatty acids.
+Unfortunately, sunflower oil is extremely high in polyunsaturated fat and per one cup has 436 mg of omega-3 fatty acids and 86776 mg of omega-6 fatty acids.
 This is a highly inflammatory oil.

 Maltodextrin is a processed food additive, generally derived from corn.
-It is almost always derived from genetically modified corn, which Isagenix will not say whether they do or do not use.
+Isagenix will not say whether they do or do not use genetically modified corn.

 Like Herbalife, Isagenix may be an effective weight loss tool.
 So is anorexia.
 Does that make it healthy?
 Does that mean a person should use it to lose weight?
 No.

 We need to stop looking for health in a pill, in a shake, or in any other quick fix.
 The only way to truly be healthy is to eat well, to eat real, whole, unprocessed food.
 I teach you exactly how to do this in my 21 Day Lifestyle Transformation.